OAID/Tengine-app/android/Realtime-Classify/README.md

 - Use adb –version to make sure it is installed correctly.

-Under the app/src/main/assets folder, place the .so libraries into app/src/main/JniLibs/arm64-v8a.
+If you already have libtengine.so, place the library and other relative libraries into app/src/main/JniLibs/arm64-v8a.
+If you have not complied the library yet, please follow [Android build](https://github.com/OAID/Tengine/blob/master/doc/build_android.md).

+Use adb to push your model and label file in your file.
+Please [find them here](https://pan.baidu.com/s/1LXZ8vOdyOo50IXS0CUPp8g#list/path=%2F) (psw:57vb).
+For this Demo, you will need "mobilenet.caffemodel","mobilenet_deploy.prototxt and "synset_words.txt" under path Tengine_models/mobilenet/caffe

 Use adb to push your model and label file in your file.
 ```